ArielAsh1/Neural-Network-from-scratch_NumPy-only/README.md

+# Neural Network (MLP) from scratch

-Implementing and training a neural network (multi-layer perceptron) from scratch using only numpy, to identify handwritten digits (MNIST dataset).
+Implementing and training a Neural Network (multi-layer perceptron) from scratch using only numpy, to identify handwritten digits (MNIST dataset).

 Without Tensorflow/Pytorch libraries.